SuadeLabs/fire/documentation/properties/type.md

 > (a) it is organised for carrying on a securitisation or securitisations (within the meaning of paragraph (2) of the definition of securitisation);
 > (b) its activities are limited to those appropriate to accomplishing such securitisation or securitisations; and
 > (c) its structure is intended to isolate its obligations from those of the originator.

-### ciu
-A collective investment undertaking is defined by the EU [here][lcr] Article 4(1)(7):
-> 'collective investment undertaking' or 'CIU' means a UCITS as defined in Article 1(2) of Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (21), including, unless otherwise provided, third-country entities which carry out similar activities, which are subject to supervision pursuant to Union law or to the law of a third country which applies supervisory and regulatory requirements at least equivalent to those applied in the Union, an AIF as defined in Article 4(1)(a) of Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers (22), or a non-EU AIF as defined in Article 4(1)(aa) of that Directive;

 ### insurer
 The [FCA Handbook](https://www.handbook.fca.org.uk/handbook/glossary/G569.html?date=2015-12-31) defines an **insurer** as: